• Share this on:

 6. Employ and train youth for better outcomes

-Creating opportunities for youth employment in the processed fruit or vegetable sector can have a positive impact on local communities and the industry.
-It also means you will have access to a newly skilled and motivated workforce.
-This in turn can lead to innovative solutions and increased productivity.
+Creating youth employment opportunities in the processed fruit and vegetable sector can positively impact local communities and the industry.
+It will also give you access to a newly skilled and motivated workforce.
+This can lead to innovative solutions and increased productivity.

-Many African countries have young populations.
-While informal job opportunities are commonly found in agriculture and the food industry in rural communities, these often involve small-scale, subsistence farming.
-However, this type of farming may not be the most appealing career path for the youth (see definition in Box 1).
-The processed food industry, with its potential for formal employment, could present a more attractive option for them.
+Many countries have young populations.
+In rural communities, agriculture and the food industry often provide informal job opportunities.
+However, small-scale subsistence farming may not be an appealing career path for youth.
+The food processing industry, with its potential for formal employment, could be a more attractive option for them.

 Tips:

-• Offer internships and apprenticeships and partner with local educational institutions, agricultural schools and universities.
+• Offer internships and apprenticeships and partner with local agricultural schools and universities.

 • Offer competitive wages and benefits to attract young talent.
-Good working conditions and chances for professional growth and advancement are ways to attract young people.
+Good working conditions and opportunities for professional growth and advancement are ways to attract young people.

-• Encourage young farmers and entrepreneurs by offering guidance, mentoring, and access to resources.
-This could include small-scale farming, processing firms or distribution services.
+• Encourage young farmers and entrepreneurs by offering guidance, mentoring and access to resources.

 Autentika Global carried out this study on behalf of CBI.